|Day Use:||Year Round|

-With downtown Lincoln City mere minutes away, you can glide quietly by canoe or kayak on the lake while you watch for coots, loons, ducks, cormorants, bald eagles, and grebes.
+With downtown Lincoln City mere minutes away, you can glide quietly on the lake in a canoe or kayak.
+Watch for for wildlife!
+Coots, loons, ducks, herons, cormorants, bald eagles and grebes all call the lake home.
+You may also spot deer, elk or raccoon bandits on the shores.
 As the only Oregon coast campground located in the midst of a city, the lake is a center of summertime activity.
-While none of the campsites are near the water, a hard-surfaced trail leads out of the campground to the shore of Devil's Lake.
-Boaters, skiers, swimmers, and personal watercraft users share the water.
-Kayak tours of the lake are scheduled in the summer (we provide the kayak).
+Boaters, skiers, swimmers and personal watercraft users share the water.* None of our campsites have a lake view, but a hard-surfaced trail leads out of the campground to the lakeshore.

 The nearby outlet mall, one of the largest in Oregon, is a short drive away.
-You'll find the campground on the west shore (called Devils Lake State Park by Google Maps) - the address is 1452 NE 6th Drive.
-The East Devil's Lake day-use area (Google Maps calls this park Devils Lake State Recreation Area) is a short drive around the southern end of the lake at 205 NE East Devil’s Lake Road.
+D River State Recreation Site and access to sandy ocean beaches can be found a mere 10-minute walk away.
+You'll find the campground on the west shore of the lake.
+Please be aware that Google Maps calls the campground Devil's Lake State Recreation Area and that is how you'll want to search for GPS navigation - the address is 1452 NE 6th Drive.
+The East Devil's Lake day-use area, called Devils Lake State Park by Google Maps, is a short drive around the southern end of the lake to 205 NE East Devil’s Lake Road.

 - Five electrical sites